 Y’all know I love my mother’s cooking.
 I know she is my mother and all that, so I admit to being a little biased, but she is also one amazing cook.
 Often, especially here lately with all of the book stuff, I’ll be doing interviews and people will ask me what my personal favorite dish is.
 My response is “Anything my mother cooks”.
 Whenever I go to her house, I find myself looking through her fridge to see if she has leftovers of anything.
 Anything.
 Just so I can have some of Mama’s cooking.

-This is her recipe for custard sauce that we pour over thick slices of Aunt Sue’s pound cake at Thanksgiving and Christmas each year.
+So of course I love her recipe for custard sauce that we pour over thick slices of Aunt Sue’s pound cake at Thanksgiving and Christmas each year.
 It is absolutely sublime and I just can’t imagine a holiday without it.
 Oh and the pound cake?
 Well that is another one of my favorites.
 You see, Aunt Sue makes the best pound cake I’ve ever tasted, bar none.
 So when it got time to do this tutorial I called her up and said “Reckon you got time to make me a pound cake this week?”

 and she did.

-You’ll need a few simple ingredients that you probably have on hand right now: Milk, Salt, Sugar, Flour, Eggs, and Vanilla.
+Milk, Salt, Sugar, Flour, Eggs, and Vanilla.

 *I’m gonna have to use up this pure vanilla that someone gave me soon because I don’t want to risk hurting my reputation of using cheapie generic vanilla 🙂 I know, I know, a lot of y’all make your own vanilla, import vanilla, and swear that the expensive stuff makes all the difference in the world.
 I totally believe you and I am absolutely certain you have far more sophisticated taste buds than I do, but it’s okay, I really enjoy my unsophisticated taste buds.